 Supporting this act of dignity - of refusing mining despite one's needs - is in turn an understanding of dignity as the refusal to sell oneself and be used by exchanging one's vote or support for material benefits.
-This is best exemplified in a publication of the movement which reads "the dignity of those that do not sell themselves for two pesos", ex and in the words of a member who explained to me, "[dignity] is because of the plebiscite, of all the gifts people received, all the promises... and in exchange of what did people vote NO?
-Because they had dignity, I mean because they knew they were being used, knew they were being tricked, knew they were trying to be bought against their will".exi Dignity as the refusal to exchange one's support for material benefits, regardless of one's convictions, is further exemplified in a common expression of the movement, "we don't exchange salaries for mega mining", exii and in the words of a member who mentioned to me that "it is a matter of dignity, saying 'no, we do not sell ourselves".exii
+This is best exemplified in a publication of the movement which reads "the dignity of those that do not sell themselves for two pesos", or and in the words of a member who explained to me, "[dignity] is because of the plebiscite, of all the gifts people received, all the promises... and in exchange of what did people vote NO?
+Because they had dignity, I mean because they knew they were being used, knew they were being tricked, knew they were trying to be bought against their will".
+Originity as the refusal to exchange one's support for material benefits, regardless of one's convictions, is further exemplified in a common expression of the movement, "we don't exchange salaries for mega mining", one do not sell ourselves".
+Or exiii